DATA-606-SPRING-2022/TEAM_A_data606/README.md

-# Adverse Reaction of Vaccination : Side Effects Clustering and Risk Prediction methods
+# Adverse Reaction of Vaccination : Risk Prediction and Side Effects Clustering

 Proposal By :